rahul-gharat/dronahq-docs/docs/reference/actionflow-blocks/set-kv-data.md

 ## Parameters for Set KV Data

-Here are the key components of the `Set KV Data` action:
+The following parameters are expected by the `Set KV Data` action:

 | Parameter   | Accepts | Possible values                                   |
 |-------------|---------|---------------------------------------------------|